Jane Barton: Public life

 Barton was a member of the first committee of the Crown Street Women's Hospital.
 She shared her husband's enthusiasm for the federation movement, and served as a vice-president of the Sydney Women's Federal League.
 She was reportedly reluctant to speak in public.
 She was the hostess of her husband's open-house meetings on the subject of federation, whose attendees included prominent federationists like Robert Garran, Atlee Hunt and Thomas Bavin.

 During Edmund Barton's term as prime minister, his wife and children continued to live in Sydney.
 There was no official prime minister's residence in the temporary capital, and "the prime minister's salary of £2,500 [...] was not enough to allow for Jeanie and their younger children to live with him while in Melbourne".
 She did accompany her husband to the 1902 Colonial Conference in London, and attended the coronation of King Edward VII; she was tasked with presenting Queen Alexandra with a possum-fur carriage rug as a gift of New South Wales.
 The Bartons took on daily social engagements during their visit, and were well received.
 According to Geoffrey Bolton, "the daughter of a Newcastle publican and the son of an unsuccessful Sydney stockbroker found themselves moving easily in a closed society intolerant of the parvenu or the ill behaved".

 Final years

-In 1912, Barton was a founding member of the Queens Club in Sydney, and was chosen as the inaugural club president.
+In 1912, Barton was a founding member of the Queen's Club in Sydney, and was chosen as the inaugural club president.
 She was widowed in 1920, and from 1922 to 1927 lived in England with her son Wilfrid and his family.
 According to The Sydney Morning Herald, "one of her last appearances in public life" was at a 1935 service in Centennial Park marking the silver jubilee of King George V. She died at her home in Darling Point on 23 March 1938, aged 86, and was buried alongside her husband at South Head General Cemetery.